Telefonica/opengateway-developers-website/v0/catalog/numberverification/numberverification.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-Built as part of the Open Gateway initiative, the Number Verification API provides developers with universal access to essential network functionalities.
-Whether you're enhancing user registration processes, securing transactions, or optimizing user engagement strategies, integrating the Number Verification API enriches your application's security posture while ensuring a seamless user experience.

-> 📘 Want to give it a try?
+The Number Verification API is part of the Open Gateway initiative, providing developers with access to network-based phone number validation.
+This API verifies user identity by confirming phone number ownership through network operator mechanisms, eliminating the need for manual verification processes.

-> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.
+Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.

 ### Getting started on the Telefónica Open Gateway Sandbox